 Put your phone down.

-Hold yourself accountable to not looking at your phone or hide it in another room for a few hours.
+Hold yourself accountable for not looking at your phone or hiding it in another room for a few hours.
 When you go to pick it up, tell yourself, “No, I don’t need to look at my phone right now,” and put it down.
 This reduces FOMO and helps you to engage more fully in the world around you.

 Reflect on the past.